 Over the years, polished concrete has become one of the most sustainable flooring options available providing economic, social, and reduced environmental impacts.
 Silex is committed in helping shape the future of the concrete flooring industry by designing processes utilizing our next generation technologies and innovative mindsets.

 The SILEX Concrete Polishing SystemTM is a complete environmentally friendly concrete polishing process that incorporates our proprietary eco-friendly SILEX Concrete Floor Treatments that leave minimal to no impact on the environment.

 ENVIRONMENTAL BENEFITS OF SILEX CONCRETE POLISHING SYSTEM

 - Sustainability through material reduction/optimization

-- Reduces chemical cleaning by using pH neutral cleaners or water is usually sufficient.
+- Reduces chemical cleaning by using pH neutral cleaners.

 - Significantly reduces maintenance and repair work.

 - Reduces Energy Consumption: Thermal mass of concrete floors can reduce the cooling & heating loads within a building's envelope.

 - Functional Resilience